 - fresh fruit

 - Using a small saucepan, put the heavy cream and sugar over medium-high heat, stirring constantly.
 Bring to a gentle boil, and boil for 3 minutes, stirring constantly.
-If the boiling cream is bubbling too much, turn heat down to medium, but maintain a gentle boil.
-To prevent it from boiling over, lift saucepan off burner for a few seconds, then return to burner and continue stirring.
+If the boiling cream is bubbling too much, turn the heat down to medium, but maintain a gentle boil.
+To prevent it from boiling over, lift the saucepan off the burner for a few seconds, then return to the burner and continue stirring.

 - Remove from heat and whisk in the lilikoi juice and the lemon juice.
 Pour the mixture into serving dishes.
 Cover and chill in the refrigerator for at least 4 hours or until set.

-- To serve, garnish with cool whip or whipped cream, fresh berries or lilikoi pulp with seeds.
+- To serve, garnish with cool whip or whipped cream, fresh berries, or lilikoi pulp with seeds.